BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 <p>von Neumann took with him to Walter Reed the manuscript he was preparing for the Silliman Lectures.
-It was his singular professional focus during his final days.⁶ It was during that hospital visit at Walter Reed that von Neumann ultimately passed away, from bone cancer, in early 1957.</p>
+It was his singular professional focus during his final days.⁶ It was during that hospital visit at Walter Reed that von Neumann passed away, from bone cancer, in early 1957.</p>
 <p>

 > Towards the end, as cancer got hold of him and just before he received in 1956 a Medal of Freedom from President Dwight Eisenhower for his technical contributions to national defence, von Neumann asked in an article in Fortune magazine, "Can we survive technology?"